Harrisburg Senators Game Notes at Hartford

 Harrisburg Senators News Release

-TONIGHT'S GAME: The Senators and Hartford Yard Goats play game five of their six-game series tonight at Dunkin' Park.
+TODAY'S GAME: The Senators and Hartford Yard Goats play the final game of their six-game series today at Dunkin' Park.

-LAST TIME OUT: The Senators fell to Hartford 4-3 in walk-off fashion Friday night.
-Braiden Ward hit a walk-off solo home run in the bottom of the 9th to give Hartford the win after the Senators had rallied back from a 3-0 deficit with two runs in the 7th inning and a run in the top of the 9th.
+LAST TIME OUT: The Senators fell to Hartford 5-2 Saturday night.
+Hartford extended an early 1-0 lead with a three-run 4th inning, then tacked on another to go up 5-0 in the 5th.
+The Senators plated two runs in the 8th to get on the board, but that was all they could manage.

-LEAN ON LARA: Tonight's starting pitcher Andry Lara has posted one quality start after another.
-Eight of Lara's 11 starts in AA this season have been quality starts, including his last outing in which he threw seven shutout innings and struck out five against New Hampshire for his longest outing of the season and his third shutout performance with the Sens.
+RODNEY RETURNS: Today's starting pitcher Rodney Theophile continues to impress in AA.
+He opened the current series by allowing one run in 5.1 innings with five strikeouts Tuesday night.
+Through his first five starts in AA, he has allowed just four earned runs in 26.1 innings.

 ABOUT THE GOATS: The Double-A affiliate of the Colorado Rockies won the Northeast Division in the first half of the season by taking four of six from the Sens.
 Hartford has nine of the Rockies' Top 30 prospects including: #2 INF Adael Amador; #4 OF Yanquiel Fernandez, #5 OF Zac Veen; #6 1B Sterlin Thompson; #12 SS Ryan Ritter; #14 LHP Carson Palmquist; #16 3B Warming Bernabel; #26 RHP Jaden Hill and #28 RHP Connor Van Scoyoc.